frenck/brands/README.md

 the following requirements are applied as well:

 - Aspect ratio needs to be 1:1 (square).
-- Icon size must be 256x256 pixels.
+- Icon size must be 256x256 pixels, for the hDPI this is 512x512 pixels.
 - The maximum icon pixel size is, of course, preferred.

 ### Logo image requirements